MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 + Manage Spark persistent sessions: `rxSparkConnect`, `rxSparkDisconnect`
 + Manage data in Spark DataFrames : `rxSparkListData`, `rxSparkRemoveData`

+For installation instructions, see [Install R Server on Hadoop](rserver-install-hadoop.md).

 **R Server for Windows**

+As noted, installation of R Server or R Client on Windows delivers the new [MicrosoftML package](microsoftML-introduction.md) for machine learning.

-This release adds a simplified setup program for a standalone server install on Windows.
-Using SQL Server Setup to install a standalone R Server on Windows is now optional.
-However, for SQL Server R Services, you must use SQL Server Setup.
-How you install R Server for Windows will determine the servicing and supportability.
-For more information, see [Install R Server for Windows](rserver-install-windows.md).
+Additionally, this release adds a simplified setup program for a standalone R Server installation on Windows.
+This setup is in addition to SQL Server Setup, which continues to be a viable option for installation.
+For installation instructions, see [Install R Server for Windows](rserver-install-windows.md).

+The setup program you use determines the service and support policy, as described below.

 > Although the installation experience is changing, licensing is not.
 R Server for Windows remains a SQL Server enterprise feature, even when installed outside of SQL Server Setup.
-A SQL Server enterprise license is required for install the enterprise edition of R Server on Windows.
+A SQL Server enterprise license is required for the enterprise edition of R Server on Windows.

 **Service and support for Microsoft R Server for Windows**

-R Server for Windows can be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) or under [SQL Server's support policy](https://support.microsoft.com/en-us/lifecycle) if you install R Server using SQL Server Setup (search for "SQL Server 2016").
+R Server for Windows can be serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) or under [SQL Server's support policy (search for "SQL Server 2016" on this page)](https://support.microsoft.com/en-us/lifecycle).

+Modern lifecycle policy is designed for rapid release cycle.
+Individual versions age out sooner, but newer features are made available more frequently.

+SQL Server support policy supports released versions over a longer time frame, but updates are less frequent.

-R Server for Windows can be used to replace instance-by-instance installs of SQL Server R Services.
-This is useful if you want to switch from the SQL Server support policy to the Modern Lifecycle policy, recommended for products and services with more active development cycles.
+Simplified setup can be used to replace instance-by-instance installs of SQL Server R Services.
+This is useful if you want to switch from the SQL Server support policy to the Modern Lifecycle policy.

-For support information for R Server in general, see [Support for Microsoft R Server Versions](rserver-servicing-support.md) .
+For support information for R Server in general, see [Support for Microsoft R Server Versions](rserver-servicing-support.md).

 ##Previously released features

-This section describes feature announcements in recent previous releases.
+This section lists the feature announcements of recent previous releases.

 ### Announced in Microsoft R Server 8.0.5